MoserMichael/zipit/README.md

     zipit::for_each_zip_ref_func( vecA.begin(), vecA.end(), vecB.begin(), vecB.end(), showIt );
 ```

-You can have an algorithm that does the equivalent of python's [ziplongest](https://www.geeksforgeeks.org/python-itertools-zip_longest/)
+You can have an algorithm that does the equivalent of python's [ziplongest](https://www.geeksforgeeks.org/python-itertools-zip_longest/) .
+Please note that the function object is receiving a pair of optional objects, the optional is empty ifs iterator type has reached the end of iteration.

 ```